 Fix #5: Restarting Your Computer

 If you have tried the methods mentioned above to no avail, you can resort to restarting your PC.
-Once the PC is restarted, it can automatically fix several issues simultaneously.
+Once the PC is restarted, it can automatically fix several Minecraft issues (e.g. Minecraft authentication servers down, exception in server tick loop) simultaneously.
 This step won’t change your files or the game itself.
 Instead, it is meant to refresh your computer and the system.
 Thus, try doing the steps below:

 - Close Minecraft.